r-hyperspec/pkg-skeleton/CONTRIBUTING.md

 ## Code Licensing

-`hyperSpec` and its associated repos were originally licensed under GPL-3 but as of June 2020 we are migrating to the MIT license.
+Package **`hyperSpec`** and some of its [associated repos](https://github.com/r-hyperspec) (in the following text **`r-hyperspec` project**) were originally licensed under GPL-3.
+But as of June 2020, we are migrating to the MIT license.
 All future contributions will be MIT licensed.
-By contributing, you understand and agree that your work becomes the part of the `SKELETON` project and will be licensed under the [MIT license](https://github.com/r-hyperspec/hySpc.skeleton/blob/master/LICENSE).
+By contributing, you understand and agree that your work becomes the part of the [**`r-hyperspec` project**](https://github.com/r-hyperspec) and will be licensed under the [MIT license](https://github.com/r-hyperspec/hySpc.skeleton/blob/master/LICENSE).

 ## Reporting Bugs and Submitting Suggestions